dkharazi/oldnotes/basic_statistics/05_estimators_and_parameters.md

 ## Point Estimate
 - A point estimator is another name for an estimator
 	- In other words, a point estimator is a random variable
-- A point estimate refers to the actual data value associated with an estimator or statistic
+- A point estimate refers to the actual data value output by an estimator or statistic
 	- In other words, a point estimate is some constant (or fixed value)
 - Mathematically, a point estimate refers to the output of an estimator
 - Example: Given x-bar=5, we can say that x-bar is a statistic and 5 is the point estimate